Canadian Immigration Law Firm Toronto Immigration Lawyer

 Intra-Company Transfers

-Foreign persons working for business entities, or not-for-profit/non-profit/non-governmental/charitable organizations abroad may be sent to work in Canada under Intra-Company Transfer in a corresponding parent, branch, subsidiary, or affiliate establishment operating in Canada.
+Foreign persons working for business entities, or for not-for-profit/non-profit/non-governmental/charitable organizations abroad may be sent to work in Canada under Intra-Company Transfer in a corresponding parent, branch, subsidiary, or affiliate establishment operating in Canada.

 Read more about Intra-Company Transfers here >